Ukraine war: Asian nations feel economic brunt of conflict | DW | 21.03.2022

 "India's consumer inflation reading has just crossed 6%, which is the upper limit of the central bank, the Reserve Bank of India's comfort zone," economic analyst M K Venu told DW.

-The restrictions on the movement of ships in the Black Sea have also affected India's exports to Commonwealth of Independent States (CIS) countries due to the inadequacy of shipping lines.
+The restrictions on the movement of ships in the Black Sea have also affected India's exports to the former Soviet republics of the Commonwealth of Independent States, due to the inadequacy of shipping lines.

-The sanctions implemented by the West on Russian banks from accessing SWIFT have also affected Indian exporters, and the Indian government is still in the process of working out a rupee-rouble trade arrangement, so it can ease cross-border transactions.
+The sanctions implemented by the West on Russian banks from accessing the SWIFT banking system have also affected Indian exporters.
+The Indian government is still in the process of working out a rupee-ruble trade arrangement, to ease cross-border transactions.

 Indian exporters are worried as they have payments of $400-600 million (€362-€543 million) pending in Russia.